Mushroom Cauliflower Risotto

-- ½ cup chicken stock (or vegetable stock if vegan)
+- 1/2 cup chicken broth or vegetable stock if vegan

 - In a frying pan sauté the sliced mushrooms, soaked mushrooms and crushed garlic in 1 tablespoon of olive oil on low heat, season with the chopped thyme and salt and cook until the mushrooms are golden in color (approx 8 minutes).
 Once cooked, set aside.

 - Cut a head of cauliflower into quarters and place in a food processor.
 Quickly pulse until the cauliflower is broken down into pieces the size of a grain of rice (don't blend for longer then necessary, you don't want the cauliflower to become too fine)